How to create a personal email address

 Who needs an email address?

 Everyone.
-Despite the growing popularity of instant messaging apps, blogs and various forms of status updates, for the majority, email is and will continue to be an essential means of communication.
+Despite the growing dominance of instant messaging apps, blogs and social media, email is and will continue to be an essential means of communication.
 Whether you choose to use it for personal or business purposes, email has many advantages.
-You can choose to answer an email immediately or later.
 With very limited costs, you can send personal emails, marketing mails, etc. to many recipients and it is easy to archive emails for later reference.

 Why you should use a custom email address instead of a free account